 It would be remiss of me not to mention our latest accolade in those receiving Honorary Grand Rank.

-Our Worthy Treasurer Brother Bruce Wilkie PM, received Honorary Grand Rank from the most Worshipful Grand Master Mason in Dec 2008.
+Our Worthy Treasurer Brother Bruce Wilkie PM, received Honorary Grand Inner Guard from the Grand Master Mason in Dec 2008.
 This is a first for Whifflet St. John and no doubt an honour for Brother Bruce, a superb achievement for which the RWM and Brethren wholeheartedly congratulate you.

-It is also with great pleasure to announce our Worthy Secretary Bro John Clydesdale PM, received Honorary Grand Rank from the most Worshipful Grand Master Mason in January 2019, another great accolade for John and the Lodge alike.
+It is also with great pleasure to announce our Worthy Secretary Bro John Clydesdale PM, received Honorary Assistant Grand Secretary from the Grand Master Mason in January 2019, another great accolade for John and the Lodge alike.
 Another outstanding achievement for which the RWM and Brethren wholeheartedly congratulate you.

 Over the past year or so the Lodge has pursued a new focus by going back to basics, utilising instruction classes and aligning meetings to include lodge office bearers conducting degrees.
 This has proved extremely fruitful and we look forward to another new chapter in the history of the Lodge.

 This New Year greeting card dates from 1918-19 and is in pristine condition.
 Thanks to PM Bill Cullen for allowing publication.